aaronolds/Quotes/README.md

 ## Uknown ##
 _"Programming today is a race between software engineers striving to build bigger and better idiot-proof programs and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning."_

+## Uknown ##
+_"It costs nothing to have faith in God, but it could coast you everthing if you do not."_